SwifQL/SwifQL/README.md

 #### With Vapor
 There is nothing to do.

+Just don't forget to `import SwifQLVapor` and `import SwifQL`.
+You have to import them together cause Swift won't export predicates from `SwifQL` through `SwifQLVapor`, unfortunately.

 #### With pure Swift or other frameworks
 Your database models like `User` should be conformed to `Table` protocol.

+Don't forget to `import SwifQLPure` and `import SwifQL`.
+You have to import them together cause Swift won't export predicates from `SwifQL` through `SwifQLPure`, unfortunately.

 ### How to build query